MAHMAD1499/DATA-STRUCTURE-ARCADE-RETRO-VISUALISER/README.md

 Place your own background music file in the project root.

-Rename it to background_music.mp3 (or update the filename config in the script).
+Rename it to background_music.mp3 (or update the file name config in the script).

 *_Run the App ._*